 While a balance transfer credit card comes with many benefits, be on the lookout for potential pitfalls when paying down your debt.

-- Applying too often.
+Applying too often.

-- Pay less than the minimum.
+Paying less than the minimum.

-- Forgetting the offer end date.
+Forgetting the offer end date.

 After your intro period ends, you’ll pay your approved revert rate on any remaining balances.
 Consider setting a reminder for a few months before your promo expires so that you’re not caught off guard.

-- Racking up additional debt.
+Racking up additional debt.

-A 0% balance transfer card is most effective if you use it to concentrate on paying down your existing debt.
+A 0% intro APR balance transfer card is most effective if you use it to concentrate on paying down your existing debt.
 For most cards, new purchases not only accrue higher interest but also get priority for monthly payments.